sanjitchitturi/beat-branch/README.md

 ## How It Works

-1. **Feature Extraction:** Song title + artist name are combined into text and converted into a TF-IDF vector.
+1. **Feature Extraction**: Combines song title + artist into text and converts it to TF-IDF vectors.
-2. **Model Training:** A Decision Tree classifier learns patterns from the text to predict genres.
+2. **Model Training**: A Decision Tree learns patterns to predict genres.
-3. **Evaluation:** The script prints a classification report to evaluate accuracy.
+3. **Evaluation**: Outputs classification report to measure performance.
-4. **Prediction:** The trained model is used to classify new songs into genres.
+4. **Prediction**: Uses the saved model to predict genre for new songs.

 ---

 ## Future Improvements

-* Add more songs and genres to improve accuracy
+* Expand dataset with more songs & genres
-* Try other classifiers (Random Forest, SVM, etc.)
+* Try other models (e.g., Random Forest, SVM)
-* Build a simple web/app interface for predictions
+* Build a simple web or app interface

+---

+## Feedback & Contributions

+Feel free to fork, improve, or suggest changes via issues or pull requests!

 ---